CLI

 noddde new aggregate <name>

-Scaffolds a single aggregate with extracted command handlers.
+Scaffolds a single aggregate with extracted decide handlers and evolve handlers.
 Run from the project root — the CLI automatically places files at src/domain/write-model/aggregates/<name>/.

 noddde new aggregate BankAccountGenerates: